 Angelina College Radiography Program is a part of the School of School of Health Careers that is made up of seven programs each having a director: radiography, sonography, nursing, respiratory care, pharmacy technology, surgical technology, and emergency medical services.
-The Directors and faculty for each program report to the Dean of Health Careers.
+The Directors and faculty for each program report to the Dean of the School of Health Careers.